stolksdorf/tastebase/recipes/readme.md

 # How to create a recipe

+### Getting Started
+1. Send Scott either your Github account name (if you have one) or the email address you'd like to use.
+2. He will add you as a "Contributor" which will let you create and edit files on this repo
+3. You should get an email with confirmation

-### Instructions
+### Your First Recipe

-1. Create a new folder for yourself
-1. Click into that folder
+1. Make sure you are in the `tastebase/recipes` folder
-1. Click 'Add File'
+1. Click 'Add File' -> 'Create new file'
-1. Name your file `[your_recipe_name].md`.
-Use only lowercase letters and underscores plz.
+2. Name your file: `/[your_name]/my_first_recipe.md`
-1. Paste the following into your file
+3. Paste the following in your file:

 ```
 # Your Recipe Name